 Arakawa City What is Arakawa

-Arakawa-ku, a downtown area with an elevation of zero meters above sea level, stretches from Kan-eiji Temple in Ueno, which was placed there to seal off the demon’s gate in the center of Tokyo, to the Nikko Kaido Road.
+Arakawa-ku, a downtown area at sea level, stretches from Kan-eiji Temple in Ueno, intended to seal off the demon’s gate in central Tokyo, to the Nikko Kaido Road.
+Arakawa-ku borders Taito-ku, Adachi-ku, and Kita-ku, forming part of the downtown area, though its size is relatively small.
+Most of Arakawa lies outside the Yamanote Line, except for a small section in Nippori.

-Living in Arakawa City Ward
+Living in Arakawa Ward

 Arakawa City Living in Arakawa

-History of Arakawa City Ward
+History of Arakawa Ward

-Characteristics of Arakawa City Ward
+Characteristics of Arakawa Ward

 Arakawa City Characteristics

-Craftsmanship in Arakawa City Ward
+Craftsmanship in Arakawa Ward

 Arakawa City Craftsmanship